Stellantis/api-standards/api-style-guide.md

 | `PATCH`     | X             |               |               | X           | X            | X                        | X                       |
 | `DELETE`    | X             |               |               | X           | X             | X                            | X                       |

 * `GET`: The purpose of the `GET` method is to retrieve a resource.
 On success, a status code `200` and a response with the content of the resource is expected.
-In cases where resource collections are empty (0 items in `/customers`), `200` is the appropriate status (resource will contain an empty `items` array).
+In cases where resource collections are empty (0 items in `/customers`), `200` is the appropriate status (resource will contain an empty `items` array). `204` SHALL NOT be used even though there is no content.

 * `POST`: The primary purpose of `POST` is to create a resource.
 If the resource did not exist and was created as part of the execution, then a status code `201` SHOULD be returned.
     * It is expected that on a successful execution, a reference to the resource created (in the form of a link or resource identifier) is returned in the response body.
-    * Idempotency semantics: If this is a subsequent execution of the same invocation (including the [`Foo-Request-Id`](#http-custom-headers) header) and the resource was already created, then a status code of `200` SHOULD be returned.
-For more details on idempotency in APIs, refer to [idempotency](tobecompleted).
+    * Idempotency semantics: If this is a subsequent execution of the same invocation and the resource was already created, then a status code of `200` SHOULD be returned.
+For more details on idempotency in APIs, refer to [idempotency](#idempotent).
-	* If a sub-resource is utilized ('controller' or data resource), and the primary resource identifier is non-existent, `404` is an appropriate response.

 * `PUT`: This method SHOULD return status code `204` as there is no need to return any content in most cases as the request is to update a resource and it was successfully updated.
 The information from the request should not be echoed back.

-* `PATCH`: This method should follow the same status/response semantics as `PUT`, `204` status and no response body.
+* `PATCH`: This method SHOULD follow the same status/response semantics as `PUT`, `204` status and no response body.
 	* `200` + response body should be avoided at all costs, as `PATCH` performs partial updates, meaning multiple calls per resource is normal.
 As such, responding with the entire resource can result in large bandwidth usage, especially for bandwidth-sensitive mobile clients.

 * `DELETE`: This method SHOULD return status code `204` as there is no need to return any content in most cases as the request is to delete a resource and it was successfully deleted.
     * As the `DELETE` method MUST be idempotent as well, it SHOULD still return `204`, even if the resource was already deleted.
 Usually the API consumer does not care if the resource was deleted as part of this operation, or before.
 This is also the reason why `204` instead of `404` should be returned.

 # Formatting